 A Coeur Du Bouchon

-We were in Champagne, indeed, and as the afternoon grew into the still ambience of the five o’clock hour, we headed out of our elegant hotel, La Maison de Rhodes, to a new hotspot in Troyes.
-It’s Au Coeur Du Bouchon, where pure Champagne is offered in five varieties by the glass, and more than 140 labels from all 50 producers in the region.
+We were in Champagne, indeed, and as the afternoon grew into the still ambiance of the five o’clock hour, we headed out of our elegant hotel, La Maison de Rhodes, to a new hotspot in Troyes.
+It’s Au Coeur Du Bouchon, where pure Champagne is offered in five varieties by the glass and more than 140 labels from all 50 producers in the region.

 Plenty of champagne flutes are used here and we were told about a great discovery when the place was built.
 No one knew there was a delightfully cool former wine cellar that had been covered up by walls hundreds of years ago.
 They opened it up and now it’s a perfect place for private parties…no air conditioning needed.

-We sipped our bubbly as motorbikes passed by outside.
-In this city of 130,000, their tourism board has capitalized on French traveler’s love of their dogs.
-They have started a dog friendly tour of the city with a website and directions to every cafe that will put out water for your hound and let you bring the pooch into your hotel room.
+They have started a dog-friendly tour of the city with a website and directions to every cafe that will put out water for your hound and let you bring the pooch into your hotel room.
 It’s called TouTourism.
 Besides catering to the dogs, Troyes has other tourism innovations…they offer a running tour of the city.
-You gather at the tourism office in your jogging gear and sneakers and learn the history of this ancient city as you run by the sites.
-Michelle and Andre Drappier generations one and two, relaxing in Urville.
+You gather at the tourism office in your jogging gear and sneakers and learn the history of this ancient city as you run the sites.

 One of the 50 Champagne houses that are all sold at A Coeur Du Bouchon, Champagne Drappier is still very much a family operation.
 We stopped by Urville and met the senior man, Andre Drappier and his son Michelle.